 PLANISPHERES was established by Malcolm Moore in 2003 after he completed a Post Graduate Diploma in international copyright law at Kings College London, one of the top 20 universities in the world.
 Initially set up as a consultancy to provide back up and support to independent filmmakers, Malcolm's specialist skills in developing professional relationships and creative rights exploitation lead to Planispheres becoming a independent production company and an established training provider.
 Based in London one of the world's global production hubs, Planispheres co-produces and executive produces awardwinning productions with emerging and established filmmakers.

-Business and Legal Affairs
+Producer, Executive Producer, Business and Legal Affairs

 Post Graduate Diploma in UK, European & United States Law of Copyright & Related Rights

 Kings College London, University of London, Centre of European Law.

 Operation of international copyright - emphasis on UK, USA, Germany and France

 Films, sound recordings, broadcasts, cable programmes, literary, dramatic, musical & artistic works and performers rights.